TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

-You can install manually or via the bash script available in [this repository](https://github.com/TheCyberArcher/EndeavourOS-Privacy/blob/main/Installation.sh).
+You can install manually or with the bash script available in [this repository](https://github.com/TheCyberArcher/EndeavourOS-Privacy/blob/main/Installation.sh).

 <br />